viktor-ferenczi/se-sections/README.md

 # Sections

-Allows for selecting a section of a grid, then copying, cutting, deleting or blueprinting the blocks inside it.
+**Sections** is a **Space Engineers plugin**, which allows for **selecting part of a grid**, then copying, cutting, deleting or blueprinting the blocks inside the selection box.

+**This is an implementation of a publicly announced Space Engineers 2 feature** for the current version of the game.
+It is so useful, that I could not stand not implementing it.
+Sorry. :)

 [![Watch the video](doc/Thumbnail.png)](https://www.youtube.com/watch?v=W0S-wIaIZ80)